Configure local testing¶

 - Check the deployment before creating it.
 See Check deployment.

-- Create fixtures and store them with your data files.
+- Create fixtures and store them with your datafiles.
 See Fixture files.

-- Send mock data using the
+- Generate mock data using the

 tb mock